ufidon/cop3353/lectures/part3/basics.md

-date # show current date and time echo "Users currently logged in" who
+date # show current date and time echo "Users currently logged in" who sleep 500
 # --------------
-# execute the script
+# execute the script in a subshell
 bash ./myscript.sh
 # or make it executable
 chmod +x myscript.sh
+./myscript.sh # execute in subshell
+ps

+# exec - executes a Shell command without creating a new process.
+# Instead, it replaces the currently open Shell operation.
+exec ./myscript.sh # don't run it

+# & - the shell executes the command in the background in a subshell
-./myscript.sh
+./myscript.sh &
+ps
 ```

 * Three useful bash options